Wind-WindKids/winding/samples/sophieandwind/ice.md

 The hills spread below, green giving way to blue.

 But the other eGull sat silent in its hangar, Sophie’s headset untouched.
-No voice in his ear teasing him, no laughter over the channel when they caught a thermal.
+No voice in his ear teasing him, no laughter over the channel when they caught lift.

 He flew the pattern, landed smooth, taxied in.
 The Dragon said, “Nice flight.”